theironcook/Kojak/README.md

 * Install NodeJS
 * Install GIT
 * Fork the code (git clone https://github.com/theironcook/Kojak/)
-* Navigate to the directory you forked the code and type: npm install
+* Navigate to the directory you forked the code and type: `npm install`

 This will install grunt, phantom, jasmine, uglify etc. in the local node_modules directory.

-To build a prod version type: grunt buildProd
+To build a prod version type: `grunt buildProd`<br>
-To build a dev version type: grunt buildDev
+To build a dev version type: `grunt buildDev`<br>
-You can also type: grunt watch
-This will run grunt buildDev whenever a source file or a unit test changes.
+You can also type: `grunt watch` This will run `grunt buildDev` whenever a source file or a unit test changes.

 <br>